AustinWiley/Docker-Boto3-Technical-Assignment/README.md

 ### Instructions

-1. Copy the `technical-assignment` image to your computer.
+1. Copy the Docker image to your computer.
 2. Open a docker teminal (im using Docker toolbox) and enter the following in the terminal:

    * Replace keys with your own keys